-The new availability of shop-bought gluten free puff pastry makes this a very easy dish to whip up.
+The availability of shop-bought gluten free puff pastry makes this a very easy dish to whip up.
 Of course, feel free to make the gluten free puff pastry from scratch too if you are feeling brave or are an experienced baker.
-I have tried this recipe with both the Silly Yak and Jus Rol gluten free puff pastries, both yielding excellent results.
+I have tried this recipe with both the Asda and Jus Rol gluten free puff pastries, both yielding excellent results.

 - A 280g pack of Jus Rol Chilled Gluten Free Puff Pastry (or the same quantity of another gluten free puff pastry or homemade pastry, rolled to 0.5cm thick)